softlion/SQLite.Net-PCL2/README.md

  Usage: `ExecuteSimpleQuery<string>("select 'drop table ' || name || ';' from sqlite_master where type = 'table'")`

 * No asynchronous API.
 Use Task.Run() if you want asynchronous calls.
-Note that while SQLitePCLRaw states that the database can be accessed by mutiple threads simultaneously, experience proves that you should always prevent multithread access, otherwise rare random crash occur.
+Note that while SQLitePCLRaw states that the database can be accessed by multiple threads simultaneously, experience proves that you should always prevent multithreaded access, otherwise rare random crash occur.
 You can use `SemaphoreSlim` to serialize calls.

 * Another trick
 Use transactions!
 In sqlite they speed up all queries a lot.